 Before bringing home any type of cat, you have to consider the children in the home.
 What is the age of the youngest child that you have?
 How friendly is your new four-legged companion going to be and is your new cat used to being around small children?
 These are all questions that need to be considered when choosing your cat.
 It is well known that purebred cats are much friendlier and more docile around children than others.
 However, older cats that are set in their ways and those that never have been around children before might not be a good ideal if you have small children in the home.

 Children sometimes get aggressive when showing affection to animals, and this might cause your cat to react in an aggressive manner.
 You also have to be careful with kittens as well.
-While choosing a kitten is a good ideal, because it will get the cat used to its environment of being around children, kittens can easily be injured if mishandled roughly or improperly.
+While choosing a kitten is a good idea, because it will get the cat used to its environment of being around children, kittens can easily be injured if mishandled roughly or improperly.
 Consider your child’s age and personality before making your final decision.